-Even though it is the same world I have used since 1978, this map was drawn in about 1984.
+Even though it is the same world I have used since I was eight, this map was drawn when I wa ten.
 The premise of the world hasn’t changed (as my players can attest to), but as I grew older and obtained more knowledge, details of the world have changed.
 I wont go into detail now, since I can save that for a future topic.

 Here is even an EARLIER map.
 This is the earliest map I could find.

 This is damn painful to look at now, but see how the ‘Sea of Glass’ has moved from the top of this map to further west in the world map?
 I also heavily stole things as a lad.
 See Firetop Mountain (from Warlock of Firetop Mountain) and Lion Castle (From Ghost of Lion Castle)… Yeah.
 I know I added those to the map a lot later since I bought those two things and wanted to add them somewhere so I just plopped them down at the top since my players haven’t reached those areas yet.
 I WAS just a young Mad Overlord!
 Cut me some slack!
 Jimeny Jeepers.
 Uh… let us continue… shall we? *hangs head in shame*

 Oh, I should also mention, the second map’s location in the world map is toward the top just right of center.
 You can see the Sunken Lands just north of The Great Midland Kingdom.